tinghengseng/patent-infringement-check/README.md

 `docker --version`

+Then, please make sure the Docker Desktop is running on your machine.

 If there is no docker installed, kindly go to https://www.docker.com/products/docker-desktop/ to download.

 If the docker is already installed, enter this command